 Yamper evolves into Boltund, who is based on a greyhound, but we just love his original form so much.
 It’s got that classic corgi cushion, and it’s a great little friend to find early on in the region of Galar.

-Justice for Snubbul.
+We want justice for Snubbull.
 This pink little fairy-type is an ugly Pokémon and that’s exactly why I love it.
-It’s meant to look like a bulldog, and just like them, we adore them for all their flaws.
-It also has a bizarre voice in the anime that only enamoured me even more.
-Why didn’t the bulldog Pokémon appear in the Britain-based Galar?
-Who knows, but Game Freak?
-You messed up.
+It’s meant to look like a bulldog, and just like them, we adore them for all their flaws and think they’re much cuter than they might come across at first.

-The illusion Pokémon, Zorua and its evolution Zoroark, have the very rare ability to copy the appearance of another Pokémon in your party, potentially goading your opponent into performing a move that won’t be very effective against the elusive dark-type.
-It’s adorable in any form, but we especially love the Hisuian forms of these two, sporting an ethereal white and red wispy look that adds a slightly terrifying edge to these already spooky pooches.
+The illusion Pokémon, Zorua, and its evolution Zoroark, have the very rare ability to copy the appearance of another Pokémon in your party, potentially goading your opponent into performing a move that won’t be very effective against the elusive dark-type.

 Alright, no arguments, please.
 This is our list of some of the very best dog Pokémon, but please do not think we’ve forgotten about other beloved pups.
 They’re all beautiful in the eyes of Arceus, and we might come back one day and add even more mutts to the mix.
 If you want to learn about Fidough and the other great gen nine mons, be sure to check out our guide to the Pokémon Scarlet and Violet new Pokémon.